 Avi Limo has been transporting Denver travelers to Vail and surrounding Colorado resorts for years, with a fleet of owner-maintained luxury vehicles and chauffeurs trained specifically for mountain driving conditions.
 Unlike transportation brokers who contract out vehicles at the last minute, Avi Limo owns every car in its fleet, which means the vehicle you see on the website is the exact vehicle that shows up at your door.

-How Far Is Denver to Vail?
-What to Expect on the Drive
+The Denver to Vail Drive: What to Expect on I-70

 Vail sits at roughly 8,150 feet elevation, about 100 miles west of downtown Denver via I-70.
 Under ideal summer conditions the drive takes 1.5 to 2 hours.
 During ski season, plan for 2.5 to 4 hours depending on weather, road conditions, and resort traffic.
 The corridor through the Eisenhower Tunnel (elevation 11,013 feet) and Vail Pass (10,662 feet) gets significant snowfall from November through April.